Dueling RL: Reinforcement Learning with Trajectory Preferences: Unknown model: Algorithm and Analysis

 \section{Unknown model: Algorithm and Analysis}

 \textbf{Algorithm description. } The LPbRL algorithm for unknown dynamics models works in a similar way to Algorithm~\ref{alg:rrl}.
-The main differences lay in the definition of the set $\mathcal{S}_t$.
-Whereas in Algorithm~\ref{alg:rrl} the set of policies can be defined without taking into account the model uncertainty, in this case the set of policies to optimize over needs to be carefully constructed in such a way that it can be shown to contain $\pi_\star$ (see Lemma~\ref{lem::contains-optimal_unknown}).
+The main differences lay in the definition of the set $\Pi_t$.
+Whereas in Algorithm~\ref{alg:rrl} this set of policies can be defined without taking into account the model uncertainty, in this case the set of policies to optimize over needs to be carefully constructed in such a way that it can be shown to contain $\pi_\star$ (see Lemma~\ref{lem::contains-optimal_unknown}).
+With this in mind we start by introducing the necessary technical tools that will be used throughout this section to deal with model uncertainty.